 The case is especially significant on a national level because it argues, as many courts have ruled in the past, that existing federal laws prohibiting employment discrimination based on sex also extend to discrimination based on sexual orientation.
 Title VII prohibits employers from discriminating against people based on their sex – and many litigators over the course of many years have successfully argued that this also protects LGBT people from employment discrimination.
 The Horton case stands to set the precedent for the entire 8th Circuit, which covers Arkansas, Iowa, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota

 Latest in the Case:

 On December 21, 2017 the district court dismissed Horton’s Title VII claims, citing existing precedent in the Eighth Circuit, which dates back to June 2, 1989’s Williamson v.
 A.G.
 Edwards and Sons.
-The case will be heard by a three-judge panel from the 8th Circuit Court of Appeals in 2019.

 - April 22, 2016: Mark Horton is sent a written offer to take a job as VP of Sales and Marketing by Midwest Geriatric Management.

 - May 4, 2016: Horton accepts the offer and is enthusiastically welcomed by the company’s President and CEO Judah Beinstock and his wife Faye Beinstock.

 - May 17, 2016: Horton discloses his sexual orientation in an email to Faye Bienstock.